 "We have successfully created a true multidisciplinary team of electrophysiologists and cardiologists on the medical staff, along with nurses and support staff, all of whom are active participants in the management of our patients," says J. Brian DeVille, MD, East Medical Director for Electrophysiology - BSWH.
 "Rather than just rush to do as many procedures as possible, we have chosen to deliberately develop a comprehensive program to address the needs of our patients who will benefit from this technique."
 In addition to the commercially available WATCHMAN device, The Heart Hospital also offers left atrial appendage ligation using percutaneous and surgical approaches.

 "Our team is pleased that we have met our first year program goals," said Dr. DeVille.
 "We look forward to also achieving our future goals, including education and research in this rapidly advancing field."

 To learn more about left appendage management or the WATCHMAN procedure, call 469.814.3480.

-Physicians are members of the medical staff at one of Baylor Health Care System's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, The Heart Hospital Baylor Plano or Baylor Scott & White Health.
+Physicians are members of the medical staff at one of Baylor Scott & White Health's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Plano or Baylor Scott & White Health.